RDLN Assembly in Georgia

 RDLN Panels

-Speaking on RDLN's panel, "Multicultural Voices from the Land" on October 5 were Marie Cirillo, founder of Woodland Community Land Trust in Appalachia, the second community land trust in the U.S.; Twila Martin-Kekahbah, former Chair, Turtle Mountain Band of Chippewa, who spoke about American Indian land struggles (Moderator); former Executive Director, Housing Assistance Council, who spoke on Access to Land for Affordable Housing; John Zippert, Program Director Emeritus, Federation of Southern Cooperatives, who spoke about Black Land Retention and Cooperatives; Anita LaRan, Executive Director, Collaborative Visions, who spoke about Land Grants and Holistic Farming; Dorothy Grady-Scarbrough, Executive Director, Mississippians Engaged in Greener Agriculture, who spoke about Farming, Food, Health, and School Food Purchasing; Nkwanda Jah, Executive Director, Cultural Arts Coalition and Environment Committee Chair for NAACP, Gainesville, FL, who spoke about Environment and Land; Lillie Webb, Educator and Garden Leader, Hancock County Public School, who spoke about Farming as Business.
+Speaking on RDLN's panel, "Multicultural Voices from the Land" on October 5 were Marie Cirillo, founder of Woodland Community Land Trust in Appalachia, the second community land trust in the U.S.; Twila Martin-Kekahbah, former Chair, Turtle Mountain Band of Chippewa, who spoke about American Indian land struggles (Moderator); Moises Loza, former Executive Director, Housing Assistance Council, who spoke on Access to Land for Affordable Housing; John Zippert, Program Director Emeritus, Federation of Southern Cooperatives, who spoke about Black Land Retention and Cooperatives; Anita LaRan, Executive Director, Collaborative Visions, who spoke about Land Grants and Holistic Farming; Dorothy Grady-Scarbrough, Executive Director, Mississippians Engaged in Greener Agriculture, who spoke about Farming, Food, Health, and School Food Purchasing; Nkwanda Jah, Executive Director, Cultural Arts Coalition and Environment Committee Chair for NAACP, Gainesville, FL, who spoke about Environment and Land; Lillie Webb, Educator and Garden Leader, Hancock County Public School, who spoke about Farming as Business.
 All speakers focused on heritage, struggle, and resources.
 Absent was Tirso Moreno, former Executive Director of the Farmworker Association of Florida, who was slated to speak about Access to Land for Farmworkers.

 Remembrance of Those Who Have Gone On